contactandyc/another-c-library/10_binary_search_trees.md

 ## Erase

-Erasing nodes is a bit more complicated than insertion because the tree may need to be shuffled a bit for nodes which have children.
-Consider our example from before.
+Erasing nodes is a bit more complicated than insertion because the tree may need to be shuffled a bit for nodes that have children.
+Consider our example from before:

 ```
                 D